ziirish/burp-ui/docs/advanced_usage.rst

     #  - optional (not required, but validated if provided)
     #  - required (required and validated)
     validate = none
-    # SSL or TLS version to use, can be one of the following:
-    #  - SSLv2
-    #  - SSLv3
-    #  - SSLv23
-    #  - TLSv1
-    #  - TLSv1_1 (Available only with openssl version 1.0.1+, requires python 2.7.9 or higher)
-    version = TLSv1
     # the file containing the certificates of the certification authorities
     cafile = none
     # Attribute to use when searching the LDAP repository